RSNara/spam-url/README.md

 # Spam-url

-Sends each object in a given JSON array to the location specified by the URL.
+Sends each object in a provided JSON array to the location specified by the URL.
 By default, the script reads from standard input.
 You can also specify the file-path, if you like.

 ## Installation